 Privacy Policy

-Of course, I treat your data confidentially and in accordance with the provisions of the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG-neu).
+Of course, I will treat your data confidentially and in accordance with the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (new) (BDSG).

-To ensure an adequate level of protection, I have taken appropriate technical and organizational measures, taking into account the state of the art, the cost of implementation and the nature, scope, circumstances and purposes of the processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons.
-Nice!
+In order to ensure an adequate level of protection, I have taken appropriate technical and organizational measures, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
+Mega, right?

 1.1 Responsible for data collection/processing: